-50 Income Producing Activities for Home Stagers
+50 Income-Producing Activities for Home Stagers

-What is an Income Producing Activity?
+What is an Income-Producing Activity?

-Basically, you want to focus on activities in your business that makes you money.
-Busy work like paperwork, data entry, restocking stuff in the warehouse, etc. can be outsourced to your assistants while you focus on getting more business.
+As a home design & service professional, your first priority should always be prospecting and bringing clients into your sales cycle.
+Basically, you want to focus on activities in your business that make you money.
+Busy-work like paperwork, data entry, restocking stuff in the warehouse, etc. can be outsourced to your assistants while you focus on getting more business.

-Here are 50 income producing activities
+Here are 50 income-producing activities

 for you to get started: